How To Stay Healthy As a Travel Nurse

 As a travel nurse, it’s essential for you to stay healthy and be on top of your game!
 Although your job is to care for others, you still need to make time for yourself too.
 Like your favorite pair of scrubs, take your healthy habits along with you on your next contract!
 Let’s walk through how you can stay healthy as a travel nurse.

 Traveling to a brand new city and starting a new job can be overwhelming.
 But, don’t worry, your travel nursing agency will have your housing all lined up before you go.
 So, this will give you ample time to check out grocery stores and healthy restaurants near you.
 The more you know, the less reactionary you’ll be at mealtime.
-Packing a variety of protein-filled foods for your shift will help you stay full longer and maintain your energy.
+Pack a variety of protein-filled foods for your shift.
+It will help you stay full longer and maintain your energy.

 Healthy foods to pack include:

 · Hard-boiled eggs

 · Trail mix

 · Cottage cheese